codeofandrin/codeofandrin/README.md

 <br>
 <samp>
-I'm an avid Python programmer who mostly programs Discord Bots and interacting with APIs.
+I'm an avid Python programmer, mostly programming Discord Bots and interacting with APIs.
 Currently learning Web Development and expanding my knowledge in Networking and Cyber Security.<br>

 </samp>